Generalized Random Forests using Fixed-Point Trees: Simulations

 \section{Simulations}

-In this section, we empirically compare the computational efficiency and estimation accuracy of the accelerated fixed-point method, GRF-$\FPT$, and the gradient-based method, GRF-$\grad$, under the VCM and HTE designs.
-Implementation details and links to the reproducible code are provided in Appendix~\ref{app:simulation-details}.
+In this section, we perform empirical evaluations of the computational efficiency and estimation accuracy of the GRF-$\FPT$ method.
+We let GRF-$\FPTone$ denote the $\FPT$ algorithm using the exact form of the $\FPT$ VCM/HTE pseudo-outcomes \eqref{eqn:fp-het-treatment-effect-pseudo-outcomes} and we let GRF-$\FPTtwo$ denote the accelerated $\FPT$ algorithm based on the form of the $\FPT$ pseudo-outcome approximation \eqref{eqn:accelerated-fpt-pseudo-outcome} in Section~\ref{sec:applications}.
+We compare both implementations relative to GRF-$\grad$ under VCM and HTE designs.
+Implementation details and links to the reproducible code are found in Appendix~\ref{app:simulation-details}.